Laws, Penalties, and Defenses

 Defenses to Charges Under Nebraska Gun Laws

 Defenses to charges brought under the gun laws in Nebraska depend on the particular case.
-Whenever the state charges a person with a possessory crime, like carrying a concealed handgun without a permit, the lawfulness of police conduct must be examined closely.
+Whenever the state charges a person with a possessory crime, the lawfulness of police conduct must be examined closely.

 A case could not proceed to trial if the police violated your constitutional rights when they seized a gun from you.
 Therefore, filing a motion to suppress can lead to a dismissal of the case if the police violated your right to be free from unreasonable searches and seizures.